j178/leetgo/README_en.md

 ## LeetCode Support

-Currently only `leetcode.cn` is supported.
-Support for `leetcode.com` is under development.

 `leetgo` uses LeetCode's GraphQL API to get questions and submit solutions. `leetgo` needs your LeetCode cookies to access authenticated API.

 There are three ways to provide cookies to `leetgo`:

 - Read cookies from browser automatically.

-  Currently Chrome and FireFox are supported, if you want to support other browsers, please let us know!
+  Currently, Chrome and FireFox are supported, if you want to support other browsers, please let us know!

   ```yaml
   leetcode: